Some ideas for a Christmas menu based on the PDO and PGI food products of the Emilia Romagna region of Italy.

 Another great classic, that can range between more or less seasoned flavors.

-You can choose between Fossa Cheese PDO from Sogliano, Parmigiano-Reggiano, Grana Padano PDO, and Squacquerone di Romagna PDO.
+You can choose between Fossa Cheese PDO from Sogliano, Parmigiano-Reggiano PDO, Grana Padano PDO, and Squacquerone di Romagna PDO.

 Parmigiano Reggiano flakes with drops of Traditional Balsamic Vinegar